 Cross-Discipline Technology That Enables Future Mission Concepts

-Several unsolved and high-priority science questions cannot be reasonably addressed with currently existing technology or resources.
-This drives the associated science missions beyond the recommended science queue.
-Before progress can be made, investments in critical technologies must be made that enable those missions to become feasible.
-This investment should be made in the near term in order that the technology can mature to the point that the associated science missions are enabled in a timely fashion.
-Example technologies include:
+Several high-priority heliophysics science questions cannot be addressed with currently existing technology or resources (e.g. the polar structure and dynamics of the Sun and heliosphere, as well as the far reaches of the heliosphere).
+Before progress can be made in addressing these scientific questions, investments must be made, in the near term, in critical technologies that enable those missions in the long term.
+Virtually all of these technologies support scientific objectives in planetary science and astrophysics as well.
+The HPD alone is not able to shoulder a number of major developments that have immediate applications across NASA’s Science Divisions, other NASA Directorates, or other national agencies.

-• In-space propulsion — solar sails, stable solar electric propulsion for reaching and maintaining unique vantage points in space.
+• In-space propulsion (e.g. solar sails and solar electric propulsion) for reaching and maintaining critical vantage points in space.

-• Improved power sources for near-Sun and deep-space missions, e.g. radioisotope power generation.
+• Improved power sources (e.g. radioisotope) for near-Sun and deep-space missions.

 • High-rate, long-distance optical communications for increased data rate of deep space or fleet missions.

+• Low-cost launch platforms and spacecraft buses.

+• Lightweight structures and nanotube technology.

+• Replacement for a Delta II launch capability.

+• Computational methods and algorithms for multidimensional data analysis and visualization and numerical laboratories for modeling and simulating physical processes and effects.

+• “Science Discovery Infrastructure” consisting of robust tool sets for mining huge volumes of multidimensional data from all observatories and models and extracting and cataloging features and events.

+• Onboard science autonomy.

-Small satellites, including 3- and 6-U s, have tremendous promise in addressing many heliophysics science objectives within constrained budget environments.
+Small satellites, including 3- and 6-U CubeSats, have tremendous promise in addressing many heliophysics science objectives within constrained budget environments.
 Although small satellite technologies have advanced rapidly over the last few years, significant technological hurdles still remain.
 Small satellites are often manifested as secondary payloads, and are therefore constrained to a handful of common orbits.
 Small volume and low resource propulsion technologies are needed to enable access to the intended science regimes.
-Technologies such as Microelectromechanical systems and Pulsed Plasma Thrusters exist, but are not yet proven on s.
-In addition, the success and popularity of s stems partly from the ability to use COTS components.
-Transitioning these low reliability s for use in NASA missions requires a balancing of the risk of using COTS components vs. cost and spacecraft reliability.
+Technologies such as Microelectromechanical systems and Pulsed Plasma Thrusters exist, but are not yet proven on CubeSats.
+In addition, the success and popularity of CubeSats stems partly from the ability to use COTS components.
+Transitioning these low reliability CubeSats for use in NASA missions requires a balancing of the risk of using COTS components vs. cost and spacecraft reliability.

 Constellations of satellites have tremendous potential and mission concepts have appeared in previous roadmaps, but implementation faces a major obstacle: How to manufacture, integrate and test large numbers of instruments and subsystems within reasonable cost and schedule is a new challenge.
 The traditional implementation of heliophysics missions is incompatible with constellation builds, and partnering with industry for multiple-copy builds should be explored.